A fusion learning method to subgroup analysis of Alzheimer's disease: Simulation studies

 From Table \ref{k=2}, we can see that both BIC and CH criteria perform well and give the similar results for most of the cases.
 When T increases, the summary measurements of $\hat{K}$ (mean, median, per) and accuracy measurements (RI, NMI, \%) both increase.
 In details, the mean of $\hat{K}$ gets close to 2 and median $\hat{K}$ becomes to 2, where 2 is the true number of subgroups, while the accuracy measurements (RI, NMI, \%) are close to 1 or even become to 1 for both balanced and unbalanced data, which indicates good clustering results.
 What's more, with the distance between the true functions getting larger, it is much easier to correctly identify the subgroups.
 Accordingly, we observe that the mean and median of $\hat{K}$ become to 2, while the RI, NMI and \% become to 1 when the distance is sufficiently large (Far case).
-On the contrary, in close case, since the trajectories of the two subgroups in Figure \ref{trajectory} show a lot of overlaps, it is more difficult to identify the subgroups, which results in the low percentage (per) of correctly selecting the number of subgroups when $T=20$.
+On the contrary, in Close case, since the trajectories of the two subgroups in Figure \ref{trajectory} show a lot of overlaps, it is more difficult to identify the subgroups, which results in the low percentage (per) of correctly selecting the number of subgroups when $T=20$.
 Under this case, if we can cluster the subjects into two subgroups, BIC criterion presents higher accuracy performance in group membership.
 However, if $T$ increases to $50$, all the measurements become much better and it is more likely to correctly identify the subgroups.
 Compared with unbalanced data, balanced data shows slightly better results.

-Furthermore, to study the estimation accuracy, we calculate the square root of the mean squared error (RMSE) of the estimated functions respectively only when $\hat{K}$ equals the true number of subgroups ($\hat{K}=2$).
+Furthermore, to study the estimation accuracy, we calculate the square root of the mean squared error (RMSE) of the estimated function in each subgroup only when $\hat{K}$ equals the true number of subgroups $K$.
 In the $k$th subgroup, we use the formula below to find the corresponding RMSE of the estimated function $\hat{\alpha}_k(t)$ ($\text{RMSE}_k$):